cloudmesh/cloudmesh-cloud/documentation/source/manual/admin.rst

     admin rest start
     admin rest stop
     admin status
+    admin system info

-  The admin command performs some adminsitrative functions, such as installing packages, software and services.
+  The admin command performs some administrative functions, such as installing packages, software and services.
   It also is used to start services and configure them.

   Arguments: